-The Mindset of a PM
+The Mindset of a Product Manager

 What is the mindset of the Product Manager you ask?
 The role of a product manager is to be an advocate of the customer first and foremost and understand their roles, personas, and sentiments deeply.

 It is a unique position which will align customer needs with the business strategy.
 It is no secret though, that if the customers are happy, business outcomes are almost always happy.
 Rather, I cannot think of an instance when that isn’t so.

 In my opinion, Customer Success managers who have a similar mindset, which means they are customer advocates, understand the customer needs deeply and also know the business strategy are the ones that succeed.

 The mindset must extend to the fact that a customer might be asking for something that does not completely align with the business goal but delving deeper on the “needs”, will help the customer success manager figure out if that is indeed what the customer wants.